-Go Visit Shankar's Intl.
-Dolls Museum That Has 6,500+ Dolls From Over 85 Countries
+Did You Know Shankar's Intl.
+Dolls Museum Has Over 6,000 Exhibits From 85 Countries?

 A doll is a child’s best friend; it gives them a sense of belonging and security.
 But the love for dolls may not just be confined to children – there indeed resides a child within each one of us.
 It was the famous political cartoonist K. Shankar Pillai’s fascination with dolls that gave us what today is touted as one of the finest collection of dolls around the world – Shankar's International Dolls Museum.